 a tasty bruschetta at El Mighelon

 in Nave di Mel

 this too is a panino!

 More Dolomites specialties: polenta, mushrooms, and cooked cheese at the Pedavena resturant, where (unlike other restaurants) you can eat at any hour.

-Dolomites favorites: gnocchi al ragù, polenta, and grilled cheese, with cabbage and boiled potatoes at the Festa della Patata in Cesiomaggiore, "the town of cycling."
+Dolomites favorites: gnocchi al ragù, polenta, and grilled cheese, with cabbage and boiled potatoes, at the Festa della Patata in Cesiomaggiore, "the town of cycling."
 Beer and wine are always served at local festivals, which are a great dining option.
 You'll get to sample local specialties and mingle with the town's inhabitants.

 Cookies and pastries are sold in a pasticceria, many of which also serve coffee and other beverages. (beess KOTE toh, NOT bisscoddi) is the generic word for cookie.
 (The word biscotti, like panini, is plural).
 The crunchy, oblong treats that Americans call biscotti are known as cantucci/cantuccini.
 Pastries are pasticcini or dolci.

 Ask for un caffè, not un espresso (or worse, expresso! ).
 All coffee is espresso, though some establishments do serve caffe americano.
 If you ask for latte you'll receive a glass of milk.
 Caffelatte will get you the milk+coffee drink you desire.
 (It's usually served for breakfast, but folks sometimes have it for a quick, light supper, served in a very large cup or bowl, with crunchy bread or breakfast biscotti dunked in it, just as Americans might make a dinner of breakfast cereal).